 This strawberry baked oatmeal is a great addition to your Sunday meal prep.
 While it may take a little longer to make than microwaving a bowl of oatmeal, having your breakfast ready to go will save you so much time throughout the week.
 It can be eaten both cold and warm, so no matter how busy your morning, you’ll be sure to have a satisfying and delicious breakfast.

 To balance out this meal, I recommend serving with yogurt and a drizzle of nut butter or a side of eggs.
-This ensure you’re getting the protein and healthy fat necessary to keep you full and satisfied.
+This ensures you’re getting the protein and healthy fat necessary to keep you full and satisfied.

 Nourished by Nutrition Facts:

-Oats – Oats are a complex carbohydrate that’s a good source of fiber.
+Oats are a complex carbohydrate and a good source of fiber.
 Fiber is essential for digestion and most people aren’t getting enough.
 It’s recommended to get about 25 to 38 grams of fiber a day (although, I recommend more!).
 One ½ cup serving provides 4g of fiber and contains both soluble and insoluble.
 Soluble fiber draws water into your intestinal tract.
 This helps support regular digestion, helps us feel fuller, and can help lower cholesterol and blood sugar levels (1).

-Hemp seeds – or what I like to call “nature’s sprinkles”.
+Aka “nature’s sprinkles”.
 Hemp seeds are an excellent source of omega-3 fatty acids.
 They are the one food that has the perfect 3:1 balance of omega-6s to omega-3s.
 This is very important for keeping inflammation in check.
 Hemp seeds are also one of my favorite plant-based proteins.
 They are one of the few plant-based sources of all essential amino acids, making them a complete protein (3).